 Tremor is an involuntary rhythmic movement involving one or more parts of the body.
 It is one of the common movement disorders encountered in clinical practice.
 Tremor can involve any part of the body, and most commonly the hands are affected.
 When severe, tremor can be disabling and interfere with daily activities.
 It can also result in social embarrassment.

 Tremor can be present at rest (resting tremor) or more commonly when carrying out activities (action tremor).
-The most common cause for a resting tremor is Parkinson's disease.
+The most common cause of a resting tremor is Parkinson's disease.
 There are many causes for an action tremor.

 The following are examples of the more common conditions movement disorder specialists see in their clinical practice: